Janus (protocol): Details

 The PKTSTRT and PKTEND were unique character sequences that allowed the protocol to identify the start and end of the data section.
 The data section contained 0 to 2052 bytes of data, depending on the PKTYPE.
 The CRC was a 16-bit cyclic redundancy check, the same applied to XMODEM-CRC (and its variations).
 There were several different PKTYPEs that represented data packets, acks, naks and other transfer details, as well as the FNAMEPKT which sent file metadata (name, size, etc.) that other protocols handled in "packet zero".
 In contrast to most other protocols, Janus used a 32-bit offset within the file to identify packets, as opposed to XMODEM-derived protocols which used an internal packet number which was typically a monotonically increasing integer.

 An error in Janus would cause the receiver to send a BADPKT packet with the file offset to be sent back, allowing the system to send any packet out-of-order at any time.
 A large number of errors could be addressed by sending the RPOSPKT packet, which "rewound" the transfer to a given 32-bit address.
 Unlike other protocols, Janus did not have pre-defined limits on the number of failures that would cause a transfer to fail, transfers only ended when one side or the other explicitly sent a HALTPKT.

 The packet size in Janus was selected dynamically based on the number of transmission errors and the time to send a packet.
 This was the same algorithm Huebner had developed for his version of ZMODEM used in the Opus BBS system.
-This algorithm was later back-ported into the ZMODEM standard by Chuck Foresberg.
+This algorithm was later back-ported into the ZMODEM standard by Chuck Forsberg.